Air traffic controller : all about this job

 carbon offsetting

-In the aeronautical world, the best-known professions are generally the most visible: the flight crew, whether they are pilots, captains or stewards.
-But there is one job without which no aircraft could land or take off.
-This is the air traffic controller, a real guardian angel for passengers.
+In the aeronautical world, the general public usually know only about a few jobs: pilots, captains or stewards, flight crew members are usually the profession most of the people remember of.
+Yet, there is a job that people often do not know about, and that is essential to the passengers’ safety.
+Without the air traffic controller, no aircraft would ever land or take-off.
+But what does the air traffic controller really does?
 How to become an air traffic controller?
 What training do you need?
 What is the salary for this job?
 Find out everything you need to know about becoming an air traffic controller.

 What is an air traffic controller ?

-An air traffic controller, as the name suggests, controls and manages airspace traffic and all air movements at an airport from his control tower.
-As guarantor of good air traffic, his missions are :
+An air traffic controller controls and manages airspace traffic and all air movements at an airport from a control tower.
+As guarantor of good air traffic, his jobs consist in:

-• to manage and monitor the trajectories of aircraft
+• managing and monitoring the trajectories of aircraft

-• monitor the airspace to avoid collisions between aircraft and helicopters
+• monitoring the airspace to avoid collisions between aircraft and helicopters

-• give slots and authorisations for take-off and landing
+• giving slots and authorizations for take-off and landing

-It is the link between the air and the ground and interacts with the pilot throughout the flight (from take-off to landing).
-As a true air traffic controller, he can communicate with the flight crew by radio.
+He/She is the link between the air and the ground and interacts with the pilot throughout the flight (from take-off to landing).
+He/She can communicate with the flight crew by radio.
 The air traffic controller issues flight permits for the area he controls.

-As a true guarantor of safety and the fluidity of air traffic, this air traffic control engineer leaves no room for error.
-He or she must have a good tolerance for stress.
-Indeed, every decision taken can endanger the lives of hundreds of passengers.
-He or she works with a colleague in a time zone, as the tower is always in operation.
+As a guarantor of safety and the fluidity of air traffic, the air traffic control engineer leaves no room for error.
+He/She must have a high stress tolerance.
+Indeed, every decision taken have an impact on the lives of hundreds of passengers.
+He/She works with a colleague in a time zone, as the tower is always in operation.

 There are two types of air traffic controllers: civil and military.